The Inventors Hall of Fame honors many who have had a dramatic impact on travel and tourism.

 Croak continues her goal of encouraging women and young girls in engineering.

 For those of us who use GPSs regularly, it is difficult to imagine a world without these systems.
 They have replaced maps for many and have created a mind-boggling collection of programs that will pinpoint your location and provide automatic geo-tagging.
 Roger Easton invented the system for the Naval Air Systems Command.
 It was known as the TIMATION Satellite Navigation System.

-Roger Easton‘s system provided both accurate positions and precise time to observers.
+Easton’s system provided both accurate positions and precise time to observers.
 Today, GPS has a constellation of earth-orbiting satellites providing precise navigation and timing data to military and civilian users.
-The rapidly growing GPS market, including equipment and applications, is expected to surpass $50 billion in 2010.
+The rapidly growing GPS market, including equipment and applications, is expected to continue growing and developing further in the next decade.